-Smoked eel unagi rolls - vacation travel photos.
+Smoked eel unagi rolls.
 What and how to eat in Japan?

 What do we imagine when we hear Japanese cuisine?
 Sushi?
 Rolls with fish?
 Japanese cuisine is not only sushi

 The local cuisine has a huge number of different directions, and each of them is worthy to taste it.
 The most simple dishes and the most unusual desserts - this is how Japanese cuisine can be described.
 Japanese food: what to try in Japan